 Olathe real estate is some of the most expensive in Kansas, although Olathe house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Olathe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Olathe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Olathe is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Olathe who work in office and administrative support (13.32%), management occupations (12.34%), and sales jobs (11.50%).
+There are especially a lot of people living in Olathe who work in office and administrative support (12.85%), management occupations (12.50%), and sales jobs (11.54%).

 Also of interest is that Olathe has more people living here who work in computers and math than 95% of the places in the US.